RestorationsSOS.com - Fire and Water Damage Restoration

 After being damaged by water, furniture will often grow mold if not treated and dried within 24 hours.
 In many cases, if treated immediately, chances are that restoration is possible and you will not have to discard the item.

 The type of furniture has a lot to do with the option to restore it and remove any mold that grows on it.
-For example: solid wood surfaces may be treated to mold can be removed without damaging the item too much.
+For example: solid wood surfaces may be treated so mold can be removed without damaging the item too much.
 With items that support mold growth, it is usually not cost effective to try and remove the mold.

 Hire a Restoration Professional

 Hiring a restoration professional will assist you in making the right decisions regarding what can and should be restored cost effectively.
-For example: antiques or furniture of great value, the cost of treatment is usually justified.
+For example: with antiques or furniture of great value, the cost of treatment is usually justified.
 In these cases, a furniture restoration professional should be consulted.

 In addition, with a restoration company on your side, you will benefit the extended knowledge, experience, and equipment.
 These factors may contribute a lot to the success of the restoration process while keeping it as cost effective as possible.